truecoach/ember-fit-form/README.md

 #### didCancel

 Returns a Boolean value of the form's cancelled state.
-A cancelled form is one where the [`onCancel`](#onCancel) hooks is settled.
+A cancelled form is one where the [`oncancel`](#oncancel) hooks is settled.

 ```js
 form.get('didSubmit'); // true